-1. Igloos at 230 Fifth Rooftop – Midtown
+1. 230 Fifth Rooftop – Midtown

-Normally, this swanky rooftop bar in the trendy Flatiron District caters to a 21+ crowd, but crazy times call for creative measures, which is why its heated, transparent igloos are open to all ages during brunch hours.
+Normally, this swanky rooftop bar in the trendy Flatiron District caters to a 21+ crowd, but crazy times call for creative measures, which is why its heated, transparent igloos are open to all ages during brunch.
 If you want to have brunch, the options are limited, though no purchase is actually required to hang in an igloo and enjoy the view.
 Reservations can be made online.

-2. Dine Together, Apart – Harlem
+3. Dine Together, Apart – Harlem

 The Frederick Douglass Boulevard Alliance and Stella Artois have teamed up to bring a series of safe outdoor dining pods to one of Harlem's hottest dining districts, lining the entire FDB corridor with dining pods for restaurants Chocolat, Vinateria, Harlem Burger Co., Mess Hall, Double Dutch Espresso, Bixi Harlem, Silvana, and BLVD Bistro, which gives visitors plenty of outdoor options at any time of the day.

-3. Cafe du Soleil – Upper West Side
+5. Il Violino – Upper West Side

-4. Yurt Village at Crown Shy – Financial District
+7. Yurt Village at Crown Shy – Financial District

 This sophisticated downtown eatery worked with the city to close Pine Street, where it's assembled a yurt village offering patrons a chance to enjoy a meal with their pod.
-Yurts accommodate parties of two to six.
+Yurts accommodate parties of 2-6.
 Visitors are required to order from a prix fixe menu; a special kids version is also offered.
 High chairs are available, and dinner reservations are taken beginning at 5pm.
 If you plan to bring little ones, we recommend an early meal as the scene grows more lively late in the evening.

 Dine in warmth in the cozy popup Yurt Village at Fairfax.

-5. Yurt Village at Fairfax – West Village
+8. Yurt Village at Fairfax – West Village

 If you love the idea of dining in a yurt but would prefer a different location, Fairfax has got you covered—literally.
 It also provides regular outdoor seating if all the yurts are full.
 Most of its tables are covered by umbrellas or awnings.
 Amex cardholders do get priority access to yurts, so take advantage of this perk, and like Crown Shy, a prix fixe menu is the only option for the yurt.
 Temperature checks are required, and guests must leave contact tracing info for the party.
 Fairfax dubs itself an "all-day neighborhood cafe" and offers options from morning pastries and coffee to burgers and Old Bay tots in the evenings.